tairoman/NoSurvival/README.md

 ## Current Features

-  * 50% for pigs, chicken and cows to not drop raw food.
+  * 50% for sheep, pigs, chicken and cows to not drop raw food.
+  * 30% for dropping web when killing spiders.